 The first way to get Apple messages for PC is the easiest to set up and is the most reliable.

 This method essentially works by setting up an always-on MacBook with Chrome Remote Desktop installed.
 You also need to have a MacBook with iMessage on it.

-For this method to work, you need to set it up on both your Windows 10/11 PC and your MacBook.
+For this method to work, you must set it up on your Windows 10 or Windows 11 PC and MacBook.
 Here are the steps to do so: